 We can deliver training to off-site or at our campus; please ring the Education Program Manager for more information.

 Notes are provided for classes.
 You may also purchase your own manuals from bookshops and newsagents.

-All class fees must be paid in advance unless otherwise stated.
+All class fees must be paid on commencement unless otherwise stated or agreed by KLC.
 No joining fee applies.
 For funded programs the tuition fee is set using the Government Fees and Charges Directive.
 Concessions are available for holders of a current Health Care Card, Veteran’s Affairs Card and Pension Card at the commencement of the course .
 In cases of hardship fees may be paid in instalments, please ask the office for information.

 If a course is cancelled for any reason then a full refund will be made.
 Students withdrawing from Government funded classes may seek a refund by stating their reason for withdrawal in a letter to the Education Program Manager.
 Any such refund will be made on a pro-rata basis of tuition fees less an administration fee.

 If a course is cancelled by KLC, a full refund will be given.